Grilled Herb Crusted Rack of Veal

 Step 2: In a small bowl, mix herbs with salt and pepper and add the olive oil to form a paste.

-Step 4: Get veal out of the refrigerator and set on the countertop for up to an hour allowing it to come up to room temperature while you prepare your grill.
+Step 4: Remove the veal from the refrigerator and set it on the countertop for up to an hour, while you prepare your grill.

 Grilled Herb Crusted Rack of Veal on a rotisserie